Privacy & Security

 - System Audio Recording: Captures audio from video calls during meeting recording.
 This is audio only — no screen content or video is captured.
 The audio is processed on-device and stored locally.

 - Accessibility (optional): Used by voice editing features to read selected text in the active application and to paste results at the cursor.
 Not required for meeting recording.
-Accessibility data is read only at the moment you invoke a feature — no persistent observers are installed.
+Selected text is read only at the moment you invoke a feature.
+While a recording is active, the app also watches window-focus changes to keep the recording indicator positioned — this reads window positions, not content.
+No accessibility observation runs outside an active recording.

 Recording Consent